 - Frecciargento: comfortable fast trains that run both along the high-speed and normal railways.
 They reach a maximum speed of 250 km/h (155 mi/h).

 - Intercity and FrecciaBianca: fast comfortable trains that run along the normal railroads

 - Regionale: slow trains that stop at every station and allow visitors to reach even small destinations.

-- Regionale Veloce: local trains that goes faster than Regionale and do not stop in all stations along the railway.
+- Regionale Veloce: local trains that go faster than Regionale and do not stop at all stations along the railway.

 - Obliterare: validate the ticket at the specific machine in the train station.